gannicottb/hello-bazel/README.md

 The default transitivity setting (runtimeDeps) in dependencies.yaml led to (imo) excessive tracking down of transitive deps.

-For example, if you needs cats-effect, you end up needing cats-core, cats-kernel, cats-kernel-effect, cats-effect-std, etc, all explicitly declared in dependencies and asked for in the app that wanted cats-effect.
+For example, if you need cats-effect, you end up needing cats-core, cats-kernel, cats-kernel-effect, cats-effect-std, etc, all explicitly declared in dependencies and asked for in the app that wanted cats-effect.

 This might have correctness benefits but it's a hard sell.
 Basically, bazel-deps will find the extra things we need, but with `transitivity: runtimeDeps` then it's impossible to make them available on the classpath without promoting them to an explicit include in two files (dependencies.yaml and BUILD)